Explore Lake Superior’s North Shore: Canal Park, Glensheen Mansion, Gooseberry Falls, and Split Rock Lighthouse. One tour per car, valid for a year.

 Lake Superior Maritime Visitor Center - The tour kicks off at the Lake Superior Maritime Visitor Center’s parking lot, situated at 600 Canal Park Drive, Duluth.
 To start the tour, leave the parking lot and make a right turn onto Canal Park Drive.

-Note: The tour spans over 48 miles, includes more than 47 audio stories, and takes approximately 2-3…
+Note: The tour spans over 48 miles, includes more than 47 audio stories, and typically takes 2-3 hours…

 - Lake Superior Maritime Visitor Center - The tour kicks off at the Lake Superior Maritime Visitor Center’s parking lot, situated at 600 Canal Park Drive, Duluth.
 To start the tour, leave the parking lot and make a right turn onto Canal Park Drive.

-Note: The tour spans over 48 miles, includes more than 47 audio stories, and takes approximately 2-3 hours to complete.
+Note: The tour spans over 48 miles, includes more than 47 audio stories, and typically takes 2-3 hours to finish.

 Enjoy new, lifetime access with no expiration.
 Use it anytime, on any trip, as often as you like.